xiaoxiae/videos/12-state-space/SCRIPT.md

 We'll also rename the `next_states` function, because it now only returns the next possible positions of Theseus.

 To implement a proper `next_states` function for this problem, we'll first need a function that moves the Minotaur towards Theseus.
-To do this, we'll first write a small function that moves the Minotaur in one dimension, returning +1, 0 or -1 based on on how it should move horizontally or vertically to get closer to Theseus. <!-- highight +1 0 1 -->
+To do this, we'll first write a small function that moves the Minotaur in one dimension, returning +1, 0 or -1 based on on how it should move horizontally or vertically to get closer to Theseus.
-Just to see what the function does, here are a few examples of what it returns for specific input values. <!-- fade this in --> <!-- returns -> prints -->
+Just to see what the function does, here are a few examples of what it returns for specific input values.

-The main function for Minotaur movement then uses this function to attempt to move closer to Theseus horizontally and, if not successful, vertically, repeating twice. <!-- highlight repeating twice (the entire block) -->
+The main function for Minotaur movement then uses this function to attempt to move closer to Theseus horizontally and, if not successful, vertically, repeating twice.

 With these two functions, we can finally write the missing `next_states` function: given some state, Theseus attempts to move in all directions and Minotaur follows suit.
 If he catches Theseus, the state is invalid, else it's fine.

-Running the code now, we see that the path is quite a bit longer, since Theseus has to lead the Minotaur into a corner and only then escape. <!-- opět přímo vykreslit maze -->
+Running the code now, we see that the path is quite a bit longer, since Theseus has to lead the Minotaur into a corner and only then escape.

+As you can see, we implemented a general algorithm to solve problems that have states where the goal is to get from the starting state to an ending state in the least amount of steps possible, like the shortest path problem and Theseus and the Minotaur problem.

+Now you might say that this algorithm is only useful for problems that involve a 2D board, but this can't be further from the truth.

 ---
-Summary
----

-As you can see, we implemented a general algorithm to solve problems where you need to get from one state to another in the least amount of steps possible (i.e. explore the state space). <!-- TODO is in the code -->
-This is great, because problems that involve the state space are quite common and recognizing them will save you a lot of headache when trying to solve them in ways other than BFS. <!-- animace -->

----
 Advent of Code 2022 (day 19)
 ---

 \marginpar{\texttt{AOC}}
-And, just to show you that this is not limited to problems on a 2D board, here is a really fun one taken from the Advent of Code 2022, day 19.
+To convince you otherwise, here is a really fun problem taken from the Advent of Code 2022, day 19.

 \marginpar{\texttt{Robots}}
-There are 4 types of robots, each producing one of the following resources: ore, clay, obsidian and geode. <!-- split -->
+There are 4 types of robots, each producing one of the following resources: ore, clay, obsidian and geode.
-Each robot produces one resource per minute (so if you have 4 ore robots, they produce 4 ore a minute). <!-- combine showing minutes and robot count -->
+Each robot produces one resource per minute (so if you have 4 ore robots, they produce 4 ore a minute). <!-- also fadeout the numbers of the resources; do this globally -->
-Besides this, you have a factory that can build a new robot in one minute, given a specific number of resources:
+Besides this, you have a factory that can build a new robot in one minute:

 - the ore robot costs 4 ore
 - the clay robot costs 2 ore
 - the obsidian robot costs 3 ore and 14 clay and
 - the geode robot costs 2 ore and 7 obsidian

-The factory takes a whole minute building the robot, meaning that during a minute, the factory first subtracts the resources required to build the robot, the robots then produce their respective resources and finally the robot is finished. <!-- this has to be timed well -->
+The factory takes a whole minute building the robot, meaning that during a minute, the factory first subtracts the resources required to build the robot, the robots then produce their respective resources and finally the robot is finished.

 We start with one ore robot and no resources.
-By building the robots in a specific order, we want to maximize the number of geodes produced after the first 24 minutes. <!-- show this in the top right corner -->
+By building the robots in a specific order, we want to maximize the number of geodes produced after the first 24 minutes.

-For these particular costs of the robots, here is the optimal solution.
+For these costs of the robots, here is the optimal solution. <!-- speed it up (1/n) -->

-As you can see, the maximum number of geodes is 9. <!-- highlight the number of geodes -->
+As you can see, the maximum number of geodes is 9.

 Pause here and think of what the states are and how to get from one to another.

-The state here is the current number of resources and robots, but also the remaining time, since states with zero or negative remaining time are invalid. <!-- show t -->
+The states are the current number of resources and robots, but also the time, since states with negative time are invalid.
-Getting from one state to another always means decreasing the remaining time by one, adding the resources that the robots acquired and attempting to build all possible robots. <!-- TODO: do this -->
+Getting from one state to another always means increasing the time by one, adding the resources that the robots acquired and attempting to build all possible robots.

-Here is what the graph of the first few states looks like.
+This solution works but wouldn't terminate in a reasonable amount of time because of the branching factor, which is, for our purposes, the average number of neighbouring states.

 \marginpar{\texttt{RobotGraph}}
-This solution works but wouldn't terminate in a reasonable amount of time because of the branching factor.
-The branching factor is, for our purposes, the average number of neighbouring states.
-For our problem, this is about 5 since, in each minute, we can either do nothing or build one of the 4 types of robots.

-While there problem doesn't branch too much initially, the more resources you acquire, the more options you will have, meaning that getting to depth 24 of this tree will be extremely slow with a simple BFS. <!-- add the graph from 0 to 24 here -->
+When going from the starting state, the problem doesn't branch too much initially, but the more resources you acquire, the more options you will have, so getting to depth 24 of this tree will take a very long time, since it has around 21 million nodes.

-So is this entirely hopeless?
+So is the problem entirely hopeless?

-Well, no, there are a few things we can do.
-The techniques we'll look into are twofold: pruning and prioritization.
+Well, no, there are a few things we can do, namely pruning and prioritization.

 Let's first look at pruning.